microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Deploy-FinOpsHub.md

     -Location westus
 ```

 Deploys a FinOps hub instance named MyHub to the MyNewResourceGroup resource group.
-If the resource group does not exist, it will be created.
-If the hub already exists, it will be updated to the latest version.
+If the resource group doesn't exist, it gets created.
+If the hub already exists, it gets updated to the latest version.

 ### Deploy specific version